 - Go on an adventure in the red dirt of the Australian outback

 - Taste superb wines and delicious local produce

 How to get there

 You can fly to Adelaide from all Australian capital cities and many international destinations.
 Qantas, Virgin Australia and Jetstar offer frequent daily flights from Australian capitals.
-The 728 kilometre (452 mile) scenic coastal drive from Melbourne to Adelaide along the Great Ocean Road takes in surf beaches and the famous 12 Apostles rock formation.
-The 1375 kilometre (854 mile) inland route over vast grassy plains is the quickest way to get from Sydney to Adelaide by car.
+The 728-kilometre (452-mile) scenic coastal drive from Melbourne to Adelaide along the Great Ocean Road takes in surf beaches and the famous 12 Apostles rock formation.
+The 1,375-kilometre (854-mile) inland route over vast grassy plains is the quickest way to get from Sydney to Adelaide by car.
 It takes about 15 hours.

-Top things to do in South Australia
+Things to do and top attractions in South Australia

 Learn about Aboriginal history in South Australia